ChenxingWang93/learning-webgl/obsidian/Transformations/Clip space projection.md

 }
 ```

-We can use it in exactly the same way as the other transformation matrices:
+We can use it in exactly the same way as the our simple matrix:

 ```js
 const left = 0;